-In the US, headphones while cycling law is decided on a state by state basis.
+In the US, headphones while cycling law is decided on a state-by-state basis.
 Some states allow you to use one headphone, others have a blanket ban, while in others it depends what you are listening to or where you're riding.
-The best thing to do is bush up on the law where you live before you set off.
+The best thing to do is brush up on the law where you live before you set off.

 If you do decide to ride with headphones, it is important to be aware of ambient sounds around you, so opt for headphones with either active noise amplification/ transparency or, even bone conducting headphones which leave your ears unrestricted.

 What are the best headphones for Zwift and Discord?

 What's the best headphones for cycling and talking on line?

 The two most important features when racing on line with a team will be the sound clarity and speed, and ensuring that they stay put, even when going full gas.